-How digital makes brand more democratic
+How digital makes brands more democratic

 Digital is transforming the retail industry.
 The number of clients shopping at traditional boutiques and shops is decreasing, while ecommerce giants like Walmart, Best Buy and Nordstrom are seeing their profits increase from a growing number of visitors to their ecommerce platforms.